How to Accurately Perform Bank Reconciliation

 Next you will need to collect all of your internal bookkeeping records.
 This could be a log book, a spreadsheet, QuickBooks, or perhaps you don’t have one at all.
-If you don’t have bookkeeping records, Steph’s Books highly advises you to click this link and get started today.
+If you don’t have bookkeeping records, Steph’s Bookkeeping Service highly advises you to get started today.

 There are many different methodologies for performing a bank reconciliation, but we recommend a straightforward approach of segmenting by transaction type.
 This means you begin with reviewing all of your deposits for the entire period.
 Once you have determined that the bank statement and your internal statements match, then you move on to the next transaction type.
 After checking the income, withdrawals, and expenses, you have performed your bank reconciliation.
 Ideally, your ending balance matches between your bank and your internal statements.

 What happens if your ending statements didn’t line up, or you found a transaction on one statement but not the other?
 In the hectic world of business finance this can happen, but this is why we perform bank reconciliations.
 If a discrepancy is discovered, it is crucial to investigate and discover where and when the discrepancy was created.
 Sometimes the issue is simply a clerical one and your internal books simply need to be updated.
 Occasionally, however, this can reveal a much deeper issue requiring your immediate attention.